Sterling County, Texas: U Ranch Legacy

 The derivatives of W.R.
 McEntire's initial "U" Ranch are currently owned and operated as distinct ranches by his descendants.
 These ranches are the only remaining segments still in existence of the first large cattle outfit in the region.
 In 1906, W.R.
-McEntire divided his ranching estate between his two sons, R. Billie McEntire and George H. McEntire.
-His daughter, Lula Elizabeth McEntire, received title to the estate not associated with agriculture.
+McEntire divided his ranching estate between his two sons, R. Billie McEntire and George H. McEntire. while his daughter, Lula Elizabeth McEntire, received non-agricultural property.

+R. Billie McEntire’s Operations

-R. Billie McEntire received title to the Harrison Ranch in Dallas, and the n+ Ranch in Sterling County.
-He also received a cash advance from the dissolution of McEntire and Co. and from investments made in the American National Bank in Dallas.
-Of the same year, he purchased 10,000 acres in Nolan and Mitchell Counties, and moved his family to Colorado City, Texas, to send his children to school.
-Eventually, his four sons, Fowler McEntire, James H. McEntire, W.R.
-McEntire, Jr, and R.B.
-McEntire, Jr, formed a partnership, the “McEntire Brothers”, which began managing much of R. Billie McEntire's ranching operations.
-James H. McEntire initially became the primary manager of the ranching operations in Sterling County (about 10,000 acres) while the other three brothers were primarily engaged in Mitchell and Nolan Counties (also around 10,000 acres).
-This partnership lasted from circa 1915 to 1928, and was dissolved as a result of the brothers becoming owners and subsequently managing their own operations in Sterling County.
-In 1927, R. Billie McEntire sold the acreage in Sterling County to his sons.
-Eventually, Fowler and James H. McEntire purchased their brothers' interests, with each owning one-half of the acreage in Sterling County.
-R. Billie McEntire continued ranching in Mitchell and Nolan Counties until his death in 1937.
+R. Billie McEntire received the Harrison Ranch in Dallas, the N+ Ranch in Sterling County, and cash from the dissolution of McEntire & Co. and investments in the American National Bank in Dallas.
+That same year, he purchased 10,000 acres in Nolan and Mitchell counties and moved his family to Colorado City, Texas.
+Around 1915, his four sons—Fowler, James H., W.R.
+Jr., and R.B.
+Jr.—formed the McEntire Brothers partnership to manage the family’s ranching operations, which totaled about 20,000 acres split between Sterling County and Nolan/Mitchell counties.
+The partnership dissolved in 1928 as the brothers took over individual operations.
+In 1927, R. Billie sold his Sterling County acreage to his sons, with Fowler and James H. later consolidating full ownership.